MicrosoftDocs/azure-stack-docs/azure-stack/operator/diagnostic-log-collection.md

 * [Send logs now](#send-logs-now)
 * [Save logs locally](#save-logs-locally)

 The flowchart shows which option to use for sending diagnostic logs.
-If Azure Stack Hub can connect to Azure, enable **Proactive log collection**, which will automatically upload diagnostic logs to a Microsoft-controlled storage blob in Azure when a critical alert gets raised.
-You can alternatively collect logs on-demand by using **Send logs now**.
-If your Azure Stack Hub runs in a disconnected environment, or if you are having connectivity issues, you can **Save logs locally**.
+If Azure Stack Hub connects to Azure, enable **Proactive log collection**.
+Proactive log collection automatically uploads diagnostic logs to a Microsoft-controlled storage blob in Azure when a critical alert gets raised.
+You can also collect logs on-demand by using **Send logs now**.
+For an Azure Stack Hub that runs in a disconnected environment, or if you're having connectivity issues, choose to **Save logs locally**.

 ![Flowchart shows how to send logs now to Microsoft](media/azure-stack-help-and-support/send-logs-now-flowchart.png)